vijayanant/fossick/content/posts/dependent-types-and-runtime-checks.md

 not defined.

 Wrapping the return type with `Maybe` or `Either e` are common approaches to extending the function.
-A special value of `Nothing::Money` (or `Left "Incompatible Currency"::Money`) can be returned for all the inputs where `add` is originally not defined.
+A special value of `Nothing::Maybe Money` (or `Left "Incompatible Currency"::Either String Money`) can be returned for all the inputs where `add` is originally not defined.

 A simple addition function now has to deal with error cases.
 If we decide to